Tag Archives: proper etiquette

 RSVP

-…an old tired custom…
+… a tired custom…

 For everyone who has ever been brave enough to organize an event, whether it be as intimate as tea or involved as a wedding, I appreciate your tenacity to follow through despite the slow demise of social etiquette upon us today.
 Will the RSVP be phased out because it is simply ignored by far too many?
-Will it be an old tired custom that will be abandoned like the curtsy or holding the door for another?
+Will it be an old, tired custom that will be abandoned like the curtsy or holding the door for another?
 Not if I have anything to say about it.

 Let’s for a moment believe that there is a confusion with the translation.
-One of the first acronyms of our time, RSVP stands for répondez, s’il vous plaît, Yes, it is French.
+One of the first acronyms of our time, RSVP stands for répondez, s’il vous plaît.
+Yes, it is French.

 The exact translation is ‘respond if you please.’